ersel/ersel.github.io/posts/zero_to_one.md

 Alphabet is an internet technology company, their target market is something like this.

-Internet ∪ Software ∪ Mobile Phones ∪ Search Engines
+> Internet ∪ Software ∪ Mobile Phones ∪ Search Engines

 Monopoly is the condition of every successful business.

-## Chapter 4: Ideology of Competition
+# Chapter 4: Ideology of Competition

 It's not only the economists that are fooled by competition, our society is driven by it!

-Bright students at a young age start competing for admissions to elite instutions.
+Bright students at a young age start competing for admissions to elite institutions.

 Once they reach there, competition intensifies now the target is to land that management consulting, investment banking or blue-chip engineering position.